Bobby Parnell

 Robert Allen Parnell (born September 8, 1984) is an American former baseball pitcher.
 He played in Major League Baseball (MLB) for the New York Mets and Detroit Tigers.
 He was drafted by the Mets in the ninth round of the 2005 Major League Baseball draft after attending Charleston Southern University.

 Amateur career

 Bobby Parnell was born on September 9, 1984, in Salisbury, North Carolina.
 His father, also named Robert, and his grandfather were both firefighters.
-At East Rowan High School in Granite Quarry, North Carolina, Parnell was primarily a third baseman.
+He attended East Rowan High School in Salisbury, where he was primarily a third baseman.
 Parnell converted from shortstop to pitcher as a freshman with the Charleston Southern University Buccaneers.
 In 2004, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.
 Despite still struggling to control his pitches even after three years of pitching in college, the New York Mets took the advice of Parnell's former American Legion coach and selected Parnell in the 9th round of the 2005 Major League Baseball draft with the 269th overall pick.